PercussiveRepair/nyum/_recipes/american_pancakes.md

 >
 > Heat a lightly oiled griddle or frying pan over medium low heat.
 >
-> Pour or scoop the batter onto the griddle, using approximately 1/4 cup for each pancake.
+> Pour or scoop the batter onto the griddle, using approximately¼ cup for each pancake.
 >
 > Brown on both sides and serve hot.